Breeder reactor

 A breeder reactor is a nuclear reactor that generates more fissile material than it consumes.
 These reactors can be fueled with more-commonly available isotopes of uranium and thorium, such as uranium-238 and thorium-232, as opposed to the rare uranium-235 which is used in conventional reactors.
 These materials are called fertile materials since they can be bred into fuel by these breeder reactors.

 Breeder reactors achieve this because their neutron economy is high enough to create more fissile fuel than they use.
 These extra neutrons are absorbed by the fertile material that is loaded into the reactor along with fissile fuel.
 This irradiated fertile material in turn transmutes into fissile material which can undergo fission reactions.

 Breeders were at first found attractive because they made more complete use of uranium fuel than light-water reactors, but interest declined after the 1960s as more uranium reserves were found and new methods of uranium enrichment reduced fuel costs.

+Breeder reactors have been developed and operated in Russia, India, Japan, the United States, France, and China, but only Russia is currently operating a commercial fast breeder reactor as of April 2026.

 Types

 Production of heavy transuranic actinides in current thermal-neutron fission reactors through neutron capture and decays.
 Starting at uranium-238, isotopes of plutonium, americium, and curium are all produced.
 In a fast neutron-breeder reactor, all these isotopes may be burned as fuel.

 Many types of breeder reactor are possible:

-A "breeder" is simply a nuclear reactor designed for very high neutron economy with an associated conversion rate higher than 1.0.
+A "breeder" is simply a nuclear reactor designed for very high neutron economy with an associated conversion ratio higher than 1.0.
 In principle, almost any reactor design could be tweaked to become a breeder.
-For example, the light-water reactor, a heavily moderated thermal design, evolved into the RMWR concept, using light water in a low-density supercritical form to increase the neutron economy enough to allow breeding.
+For example, the reduced-moderation water reactor concept uses mixed-oxide fuel in a tight lattice to increase the conversion ratio.

 Aside from water-cooled, there are many other types of breeder reactor currently envisioned as possible.
 These include molten-salt cooled, gas cooled, and liquid-metal cooled designs in many variations.
 Almost any of these basic design types may be fueled by uranium, plutonium, many minor actinides, or thorium, and they may be designed for many different goals, such as creating more fissile fuel, long-term steady-state operation, or active burning of nuclear wastes.

 Extant reactor designs are sometimes divided into two broad categories based upon their neutron spectrum, which generally separates those designed to use primarily uranium and transuranics from those designed to use thorium and avoid transuranics.
 These designs are: